-- a member of the Information Security, Privacy and Computer Crime and Law and E-Discovery and Digital Evidence Committees, and the Social Media Committee of the American Bar Association Section of Science and Technology;
+- Information Security, Privacy and Computer Crime and Law and E-Discovery and Digital Evidence Committees, and the Social Media Committee of the American Bar Association Section of Science and Technology

-- a member of the Communications and Digital Technology Industries and Information Security Committees of the American Bar Association Section of Antitrust Law;
+- Communications and Digital Technology Industries and Information Security Committees of the American Bar Association Section of Antitrust Law

-- a member of the Antitrust Litigation, Commercial and Business Litigation, Intellectual Property Litigation and Pretrial Practice and Discovery Committees of the American Bar Association Section of Litigation;
+- Antitrust Litigation, Commercial and Business Litigation, Intellectual Property Litigation and Pretrial Practice and Discovery Committees of the American Bar Association Section of Litigation

-- a member of the IP Licensing and Software Technology Committees of the American Bar Association Section of Intellectual Property Law.
+- IP Licensing and Software Technology Committees of the American Bar Association Section of Intellectual Property Law

-- a member of the Trademarks and Unfair Competition Committee of the New York City Bar Association and a past member of its Information Technology Law Committee and its Committee on Antitrust and Trade Regulation;
+- Trademarks and Unfair Competition Committee of the New York City Bar Association and a past member of its Information Technology Law Committee and its Committee on Antitrust and Trade Regulation

-- a member of the Mercy College Mathematics, Computer Science and Cybersecurity Advisory Board; and
+- Mercy College Mathematics, Computer Science and Cybersecurity Advisory Board

-- a former member of the Committee on Second Circuit Courts of the Federal Bar Council and past chair of its Subcommittee on Technology in the Courts.
+- Committee on Second Circuit Courts of the Federal Bar Council and past chair of its Subcommittee on Technology in the Courts, former member

-He is also a member of the Panel of Arbitrators of the American Arbitration Association Commercial Tribunal and has served as an arbitrator in various commercial matters.
+- Panel of Arbitrators of the American Arbitration Association Commercial Tribunal; served as an arbitrator in various commercial matters

 Representative Conferences, Symposia & Workshops